XBraid/xbraid/docs/Examples.md

             *F_bar = integral - app->target;

             /* Derivative of regularization term */
-            app->gradient = (app->gamma) * (app->design);
+            app->gradient += (app->gamma) * (app->design);
             return 0;
          }

-Those routines are optional for XBraid_Adjoint.
+These routines are optional for XBraid_Adjoint.
 Therefore, they need to be passed to XBraid_Adjoint after the initialization with `braid_Init(...)` and `braid_InitAdjoint(...)` in the user's *main* file:

       /* Optional: Set the tracking type objective function and derivative */ braid_SetPostprocessObjective(core, my_PostprocessObjective);
       braid_SetPostprocessObjective_diff(core, my_PostprocessObjective_diff);

-A simple call to `braid_Drive()` will compute the ODE solution, objective function and its gradient with respect to the design.
-The user can implement an optimization iteration around that which updates the design using the gradient.

-Alternatively, the user can use (and possibly modify) the optimization cycle in `braid_optimization.c`.
-In that case, the following routines need to be provided:
+In order to use the optimization template provided in `braid_optimization.c`, following routines are required:

-1. **DesignUpdate**: This tells XBraid_Adjoint how to update the design using the gradient information and a given stepsize which is the result of a backtracking line-search procedure.
+1. **DesignUpdate**: This tells XBraid_Adjoint how to update the design using the gradient information and a given stepsize.
 Typically, updating the design will involve an approximation to the Hessian of the objective function, e.g. using a BFGS-update scheme.
-As this is a simple example, only a steepest descent updating scheme is applied here.
+As this is a simple example, only a steepest descent updating scheme is applied.

          int
          my_DesignUpdate(braid_App app,